lubeda/appdaemon_pixelt/README.md

     payload: '{"title": "{{ title }}","message": "{{ message }}"}'
     content_type:  'application/json; charset=utf-8'
 ```
-**user your own ip!!!**
+**user your own ip instead of 192...47!!!**

 ### usage

-create the templates acording to the wiki of pixelit and add these two values:
+create the templates according to the wiki of pixelit and add these two values:
 ```json
     "repeat": 10,
     "seconds": 15,
  ```
 parameter | meaning
 ----------|----------
-repeat|how often willthis screen be shown
+repeat|how often will this screen be shown
 seconds|how long is this screen visible

 name the json-files according to your screen an put it in the defined path.